-- Start Play Store once and check possible notifications.
+- Start the Play Store once and check possible notifications.
 Typically there are few so check them and close the app.

 - Install Google Play Services.
-Services provided with Google platform will be in use and you can rely on that there is much less thing to worry about.
+Services provided with the Google platform will be in use and you can rely on that there is much less thing to worry about.
 Also, it’s recommended to disable this functionality occasionally to test how apps work WITHOUT these types of services:

 - Open Google Play Store and search “Google Play Services”

 - NOTE!
 Google Play Services is updated quite often.
 Without upgrading your device will get notifications about a need to upgrade Google Play Service